misterorion/misterorion.com/README.md

 # misterorion.com

-Built with Astro and hosted on Google Cloud Run.
+Built with Astro and hosted on AWS.

 [https://misterorion.com](https://misterorion.com)